cu-cspb-3753-fall-2024/Assignment-pthreads-dnslookup/README.md

 - `multi-lookup.c` Your program, conforming to the above requirements.
 - `multi-lookup.h` A header file containing prototypes for any function you write as part of your program.
 - `Makefile` A makefile that builds your program as the default target.
 It should also contain a “clean” target that will remove any files generated during the course of building and/or running your program.
-- `README` A readme describing how to build and run your program.
+- `README` (Optional) A readme describing how to build and run your program.
+You may also include any notes about your solution that you would like the instructor(s) to see.

 You will lose 5 points if this file is not named correctly or if there is anything else contained in this zip file, e.g., any folders, input data, output data.